Some Good News for Caribbean Species: Threatened Iguanas Can Now Safely Breed on Cabritos Island

 Funding for this project has been generously provided by the Global Environment Facility/Centre for Agriculture and Biosciences International, International Iguana Foundation, the Dominican Republic’s Ministry of the Environment and Natural Resources, Wallace Research Foundation, Van Teinhoven Foundation, US Fish and Wildlife Service Wildlife Without Borders, United Nations Development Programme Small Grants Program, anonymous donors, and the many conservationists who supported the project via the Cabritos Island Restoration Project online campaign.

 About Cabritos Island: Cabritos Island is a bit of a rarity, as it is an island within an island located in Lake Enriquillo, the largest lake and the lowest point of elevation in the Caribbean.
 The lake is in a valley between two high mountains created by the collision of two paleo islands that formerly constituted what is now Hispaniola Island.
 In fact, Cabritos Island is below sea level.
 This island and Lake Enriquillo constitute the Lake Enriquillo National Park, and Cabritos Island is the conservation core of the Jaragua-Bahoruco-Enriquillo Reserve of UNESCO; it is also part of the Massif de la Selle Corridor.
-About the partners: The Ministry of Environment and Natural Resources is the agency responsible for designing, executing and overseeing national policy on environment and natural resources, and promoting and stimulating activities of preservation, protection, restoration and sustainable use.
+About the partners: The is the agency responsible for designing, executing and overseeing national policy on environment and natural resources, and promoting and stimulating activities of preservation, protection, restoration and sustainable use.
 Island Conservation is our world’s only global, not-for-profit conservation organization whose mission is to prevent extinctions by removing invasive species from islands.
 We work where the concentration of both biodiversity and species extinction is greatest – islands.
 Removing a primary threat – introduced invasive vertebrates – is one of the most critical interventions for saving threatened plants and animals and restoring island ecosystems.
 Once invasive species are removed, native island species and ecosystems recover with little additional intervention.
 Since 1994, Island Conservation and partners have deployed teams to protect 994 populations of 389 species on 66 islands.
 IC is headquartered in Santa Cruz, CA with field offices in Australia, the Bahamas, British Columbia, Chile, Ecuador, Hawaii, New Zealand, Palau, and Puerto Rico.

 SOH Conservación is a non-profit environmental organization dedicated to the conservation of endangered species and their habitats on the island of Hispaniola.
 Our mission is to create knowledge, value, respect, and protection for the conservation of the biodiversity of our island, through research, education, training and the strengthening of Protected Areas.